Ahmed Yusuf Mahamud

-Ahmed Yusuf Mahamud (Axmed Yuusuf Maxamuud, أحمد يوسف محمود) was a Somali ruler.
-He was the fourth Sultan of the Geledi sultanate, reigning from 1848 to 1878 and succeeded his father Yusuf Mahamud after his demise at the battle of Adaddey Suleyman.
-Ahmed's rule marked a period of great prosperity in the Sultanate and with his death in 1878 the Geledi decline began.the sultan was credited as having brought over 20,000 Somali troops to free the slaves of zanzibar.
+Ahmed Yusuf Mahamud (Axmed Yuusuf Maxamuud, أحمد يوسف محمود) was a Somali Sultan of the Geledi sultanate, reigning from 1848 to 1878 and succeeded his father Yusuf Mahamud after his demise at the battle of Adaddey Suleyman.
+Ahmed was crowned as the fourth Sultan, and his rule marked a period of great prosperity in the Sultanate.
+The Sultan is credited as having brought over 20,000 Somali troops to free the slaves of Zanzibar.

-Biography

 Early life

 Ahmed was born in the town of Afgooye, where he stayed until the age of seven.
 His father Yusuf subsequently sent him to Qur'anic schools in Barawa for studies under the tutelage of some of the leading Qadiriyya Sheikhs in Somalia.
 Barawa had developed into the heart of Islamic learning in southern Somalia and notables from all over would travel to the city to learn from its Sufi masters.

 Reign

 Ahmed Yusuf was one of the most powerful rulers in East Africa and had 50,000 troops at his command and controlled a vast territory from stretching Mogadishu to the Jubba region.
 On the Benadir coast the potential power lay in the hands of Ahmed Yusuf, ruler of the Geledi Sultanate, who lived one day's march inland from Mogadishu.
-Sultan Ahmed would exert influence over the clans that inhabited the interiverine region.
+Sultan Ahmed exerted influence over the clans that inhabited the interiverine region.
 The lucrative ivory trade continued to flourish under his reign that ran from Luuq to Mogadishu.
 He also collected tribute from the concentrated agricultural clans along the lower Shabelle valley as far south as Kismayo.
 Only the powerful Bimaal clan centered in Merca resisted Geledi hegemony.

 British explorer John Kirk in his 1873 visit to the region noted a variety of things.
 Roughly 20 large dhows were docked in both Mogadishu and Merka respectively filled with grain produced from the farms of the Geledi in the interior.
 Kirk met the Hiraab Imam Mahmood who reigned over Mogadishu.
 The Shabelle river itself was referred to as the 'Geledi river' by Kirk, perhaps in respect of the sheer volume of produce that the Sultanate output.
 In Barawa there was little grain instead a large quantity of ivory and skins which had already been loaded onto ships destined for Zanzibar.

 Following Barawa locals being defeated by an expansionist push by a cunning Somali merchant from Kismayo, Sultan Ahmed intervened and defeated the invading forces and pursued them back to Kismayo, keeping the Banadir coast and Shabelle river free from outside penetration.